Massey High School: Houses

 Prior to 2017, the Massey High placed students into one of five schools, each named for a West Auckland beach.

-However, beginning in 2017 the school implemented a new four-House system; each house represents a prominent Maori value or a symbol depicted on the school's crest.
+However, beginning in 2017 the school implemented a new four-House system; each house represents a prominent Māori value or a symbol depicted on the school's crest.

-Student academic achievements
+Student achievements

-In 2007 Sam Jackson was chosen to represent John Key for the opposition National Party at the New Zealand Youth Parliament with Daisy Hunter chosen to represent Labour MP, Lynne Pillay.
-Joanna Kenerley was awarded first in Accounting Scholarship for New Zealand in 2009.
-In 2008 former head boy and Dux Harry Aitken was awarded a NZ Education and Scholarship Trust (NZEST) Scholarship for NCEA exam success.
-In 2010 Jai Min Choi and Lujia Xu were selected to represent the New Zealand Chemistry Olympiad Team to compete in the 42nd International Olympiad to be held in Tokyo.
+In 2007 two students were part of the New Zealand Youth Parliament.

+In 2010 two students were selected to represent the New Zealand Chemistry Olympiad Team to compete in the 42nd International Olympiad to be held in Tokyo.

+In 2025, Harveer Talwar, a student from Massey High School was selected as the Youth MP for Upper Harbour for the New Zealand Youth Parliament.

 The arts

 Massey High School runs an annual theatrical production.
 Past shows have included 'The Wizard of Oz', 'Bugsy Malone', 'Fame', 'Cabaret', 'Jesus Christ Superstar', 'Grease' and 'Return to the Forbidden Planet'.
 The school also runs an annual Arts Week, in which students and the community are encouraged to participate in the arts.
 Arts Weeks features daily events including theatrical shows, choir and orchestral performances, musical performances by student bands, an art exhibition.
 Arts Week concludes with the yearly talent quest known as Showcase.
 The annual Massey Fashion Show takes place a few weeks later and showcases student designers and models.

-Media Studies is a rapidly growing subject at Massey and students are invited to create short films for screening at the annual Moscars Film Festival.
-At the screening night awards are given out for acting and production by special guests from the film and television industry.